Welcome to our case studies page, where you can learn more about some of our student experiences.

 All her working life, Victoria had felt frustrated that she wasn't able to pass her maths O level while she was at school.
 One summer, she realised that if other people could study for GCSEs in their 50s then so could she, and so made a pledge to achieve the grade C in maths that had eluded her over 30 years ago.

-Isobel Hughes, various GCSEs
+Isobel Hughes, various GCSEs and IGCSEs

 Home-educated Isobel found learning with NEC to be a fantastic way to study for her IGCSEs before moving on to study A levels in a college.
 Isobel’s father taught her maths himself, but she chose four more subjects from NEC to study as well: English language, geography, biology and child development.